 We have acquired VR headsets from several vendors to evaluate the best model for our needs.
 The tech support department has collaborated with us to set up a streamlined system for managing the devices, app requests and downloads, etc.

 We will evaluate current productivity processes for staff and students with the goal of creating streamlined and consistent workflows that increase efficiency to more effectively use devices for student learning.
 This will include recommendations and professional development for staff, as well as training for students.

-In conjunction with the Operations and Teaching & Learning departments, we have identified and implemented workflows to improve the efficiency of tech-related implementation projects.
-There is currently a Strategic Systems team in place to address requests for new software platforms and digital resource implementation in a more streamlined manner.
+In collaboration with the Operations and Teaching & Learning departments, we have established workflows that bolster the efficiency of tech-related implementation projects.
+A dedicated Strategic Systems team now oversees requests for new software platforms and digital resource implementation, ensuring a more streamlined approach.

-The time needed for students to log in to some digital resources tends to take longer than expected — especially for some of our younger students.
-We have been transitioning many of our resources to the Clever platform.
-This service provides students with an online portal that allows them to access the apps they need for class in an easier manner.
+To address the extended time needed for students, particularly younger ones, to log in to digital resources, we have been transitioning many of these resources to the Clever platform.
+This platform offers students an online portal for easier access to the apps required for their classes.

 2021-2022 Board Projects

 |Develop a shared understanding of the district’s Mission, Vision, Commitments and Goals across all stakeholder groups.||